open-simh/.github/docs/tutorials.md

 ---

-Some tutorials are associated with sofware on the [software](software) page.
+Some tutorials are associated with software on the [software](../software) page.

 This page contains hyperlinks to tutorials that have been generated, tested and are maintained by the Open SIMH community.